How to avoid (apparent) signaling in Bell tests: Experimental sources of apparent signaling

-In order to investigate the effect of asymmetric collection efficiency (A2), we perform a third experiment in which we compensate the different efficiencies for each party (D1 vs.\ D2 and D3 vs.\ D4) by using variable attenuators in front of the MMF couplers.
-For this, we define as $C_{ij}(\theta)$ the rate of coincident clicks of detectors D$i$ and D$j$ when Alice's wave plate is at angle $\theta$.
-Then, we compare the rates $\gamma=C_{13}(0\degree)+C_{23}(0\degree)$ and $\gamma'=C_{13}(45\degree)+C_{23}(45\degree)$; see Fig.\ \ref{fig:case2deteff}.
+In order to investigate the effect of asymmetric collection efficiency (S2), we perform a third experiment in which we compensate the different efficiencies for each party (D1 vs.\ D2 and D3 vs.\ D4) by using variable attenuators in front of the MMF couplers.
+While this issue can in principle be addressed in the data analysis through additional post--processing, we chose to take care of the problem at the source, in the experimental setup.
+To achieve this, we define as $C_{ij}(\theta)$ the rate of coincident clicks of detectors D$i$ and D$j$ when Alice's wave plate is at angle $\theta$.
+Then, we compare the rates $\gamma=C_{13}(0\degree)+C_{23}(0\degree)$ and $\gamma'=C_{13}(45\degree)+C_{23}(45\degree)$, see Fig.~\ref{fig:case2deteff}.
 If $\gamma \ne \gamma'$, then D1 and D2 have different detection rates.
 In this case, we use a variable attenuator in the path with higher detection rate in order to approach $\gamma = \gamma'$.
-In our third experiment we implement this procedure for Alice and Bob, we use the more precise motors ($0.02\degree$), but we do not repeat the settings.
-The results are shown in Fig.\ \ref{fig:results} c) and show that compensating asymmetric collection efficiencies reduced the apparent signaling to $2.1$ standard deviations.
+In our third experiment, we implement this procedure for Alice and Bob; we use the more precise motors ($0.02\degree$), but we do not repeat the settings.
+The results are shown in Fig.~\ref{fig:results}~c) and show that compensating asymmetric collection efficiencies reduced the apparent signaling to $2.1$ standard deviations.

-In the fourth experiment we improved the third experiment by also repeating each of the four settings 200 times.
-The results of this fourth experiment are shown in Fig.\ \ref{fig:results} d).
+In the fourth experiment we improved the third experiment by also repeating each sequence of the four settings 200 times.
+The results of this fourth experiment are shown in Fig.~\ref{fig:results}~d).
 There, the statistical significance of the apparent signaling is $1.3$ standard deviations, which indicates that no major source of signaling is present for the amount of samples taken.
-The results of all four experiments are summarized in Table \ref{tab:summary}.
+The results of all four experiments are summarized in Table~\ref{tab:summary}.